 Razer Viper Design and Features

 While looking at the design the first impression gives it an idea that the Viper is an ambidextrous gaming mouse which might be true for its design and look.
-On its palm rest the mouse features the Razer’s logo, and on its sides the contouring is clearly visible to give an extra grip to the lefties as well as righties.
-Color-wise, the Viper comes in fascinating black-and-grey color that is usually the tradition for most of the gaming mice.
+On its palm rest, the mouse features the Razer’s logo, and on its sides, the contouring is clearly visible to give an extra grip to the lefties as well as righties.
+Color-wise, the Viper comes in a fascinating black-and-grey color that is usually the tradition for most gaming mice.

-To give an easy access to both right and left hand gamers the mouse is equipped with the four side buttons – two on the right and two on the left side.
+To give easy access to both right and left-hand gamers the mouse is equipped with four side buttons – two on the right and two on the left side.
 This is what makes it a comfortable ambidextrous gaming mouse that doesn’t discriminate in any case.

-In total the mouse has eight programmable buttons, including a DPI button, mouse wheel and the standard left and right hand buttons.
-On the bright side the DPI buttons have been moved to the bottom to prevent accidental click.
+In total the mouse has eight programmable buttons, including a DPI button, mouse wheel, and the standard left and right-hand buttons.
+On the bright side, the DPI buttons have been moved to the bottom to prevent accidental clicks.

-The only downside in its side design is that the side buttons are a bit far from the reach of thumb making them difficult to press.
+The only downside in its side design is that the side buttons are a bit far from the reach of the thumb making them difficult to press.
 Like me, most of the gamers with small hands are used to press the side buttons, the placement of buttons away from normal reach makes them either difficult to press or useless in intensive gaming.
-This is actually the problem with most of the ambidextrous gaming mice to make them comfortable for both left and right hand players.
-For this reason the Razer has introduced Viper Mini to accommodate small hand players.
+This is actually the problem with most of the ambidextrous gaming mice to make them comfortable for both left and right-hand players.
+For this reason, Razer has introduced Viper Mini to accommodate small hand players.

 While the Viper weighs around 2.43 ounces (excluding cable) and measures 4.99 x 2.61 x 1.49 inches, it is a bit shorter than its predecessor Basilisk V2 and Glorious Model D FPS mouse.
-The design and measurement fits comfortably in the medium hand but in the large hand it looks quite small.
-Without discrimination I must say that the design gives equal weightage to both right and left hand users, though the lefties will find it quite handy.
+The design and measurement fit comfortably in the medium hand but in the large hand, it looks quite small.
+Without discrimination, I must say that the design gives equal weightage to both right and left-hand users, though the lefties will find it quite handy.

-While talking about the comfort level we’ve got from the Viper, I would say that the mouse is perfect for left hand player.
-The reason is that for right hand players multiple attractive options are available built solely for their hand grips.
-But, due to the limited choice for left handers, the Razer Viper delivers exceptional fingertip and claw grip.
+While talking about the comfort level we’ve got from the Viper, I would say that the mouse is perfect for the left-hand player.
+The reason is that for right-hand players multiple attractive options are available built solely for their hand grips.
+But, due to the limited choice for left-handers, the Razer Viper delivers exceptional fingertip and claw grip.

-Due to its small design the Viper fits too small in hands that actually restrict its palm grip.
-For persons with smaller hands and fingers the Razer Viper Mini with minimal design than this one is also available.
+Due to its small design, the Viper fits too small in hands that actually restrict its palm grip.
+For persons with smaller hands and fingers, the Razer Viper Mini with a minimal design than this one is also available.

-Aside from that the mouse has two textured side grips built with rubber to provide comfort while gaming.
-The slightly outward-bulging sides, that are traditional in every ambidextrous mouse, give maximum grip and comfort to thumb and finger, and you won’t feel your hand fatigued even after hours of intensive gaming.
+Aside from that, the mouse has two textured side grips built with rubber to provide comfort while gaming.
+The slightly outward-bulging sides, which are traditional in every ambidextrous mouse, give maximum grip and comfort to thumb and finger, and you won’t feel your hand fatigued even after hours of intensive gaming.

-Its lightweight is another opportunity that gamer will find much useful.
-The weight of 69g makes it not only one of the lightest gaming mice, it also lacks optional weights.
+Its lightweight is another opportunity that gamers will find much useful.
+The weight of 69g makes it not only one of the lightest gaming mice, but it also lacks optional weights.
 So, if you love lightweight gaming mouse the Viper is the one you shouldn’t set your eyes off.

 Razer Viper Gaming Performance

 While keeping its pace the mouse delivers exceptional performance in gaming.
-If design suits your needs the performance in gaming will ultimately make you love this gaming mouse.
-With its 5G sensor, it becomes the mouse with most accurate clicks, and for smoother gameplay experience the mouse features 1,000MHz polling rate.
+If the design suits your needs the performance in gaming will ultimately make you love this gaming mouse.
+With its 5G sensor, it becomes the mouse with the most accurate clicks, and for a smoother gameplay experience, the mouse features a 1,000MHz polling rate.